zhmcclient/python-zhmcclient/changes/noissue.37.fix.rst

 caused by an incorrect ``startswith()`` root-directory check that allowed authenticated users to read, write, and delete files in sibling directories sharing a name prefix with the server's ``root_dir``.
-Also documented this Dependabot alert pattern in the development guide.